 How to change properties

 You’re able to view all available properties and change them inside Hybris Administration Console.
-For this, go here and you will see the following page:
+For this, go here.

 You can use the search box to find properties you want to change.
 Please be aware that all changes will be lost after the server reload due to the fact that all changes are stored only in memory (information in the yellow block on the screenshot).